havenwood/xpool/README.md

 running the unit of work exits, and pool is down one process.
 A failed process can be restarted and interacted with, though, so it is possible to recover.

-__POOL SIZE__

 By default xpool will create a pool with X subprocesses, where X is the number of cores on your CPU.
 This seems like a reasonable default, but if you should decide to choose otherwise you can set the size of the pool when it is initialized.
 The pool can also be resized at runtime if you decide you need to scale up or down.

 __EXAMPLES__